Come and join our 10-Day Vietnam Foodies Paradise and taste the most amazing dishes in Vietnam! This is a culinary experience you shouldn’t miss!

 Riding a hand-rowed sampan through the Thoi Son Canal and enjoying the beauty of the countryside, visiting the family company, visiting the honey-bee farm, enjoying the workshop for honey tea and coconut candy.

 Lunch at your favorite restaurant.
-Time at break.
+Time of break.

 Meet the local villagers in the afternoon, time for cycling around Tan Thach village, to experience the local everyday life in the Mekong delta.
 Relaxing hammock and enjoying a cool breeze for those who do not participate in the cycling ride.
 Back to Ho Chi Minh.